Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Under (149.5)

-Florida Atlantic has gone 22-11-0 against the spread, while Fairleigh Dickinson's ATS record this season is 15-18-1.
-The Owls are 17-16-0 and the Knights are 19-15-0 in terms of hitting the over.
-The two teams combine to score 156 points per game, 6.5 more points than this matchup's total.
-Florida Atlantic is 6-4 against the spread and 9-1 overall in its last 10 games, while Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall.
+Florida Atlantic has compiled a 22-11-0 record against the spread this season, while Fairleigh Dickinson is 15-18-1.
+The Owls are 17-16-0 and the Knights are 19-15-0 in terms of going over the point total.
+The two teams score 156 points per game, 6.5 more points than this matchup's total.
+In the past 10 games, Florida Atlantic is 6-4 against the spread and 9-1 overall while Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.